tling3/Streaming-App/README.md

 ## Streaming-App Description

 The Streaming-App allows for clients/browsers to view the live streaming of a desktop.
 An example of this application would be something like the streaming service, 'Twitch'.
-Although, this is a much more simplified version of a streaming application.
+Although, this is a much more simplified version of a streaming application used for academic purposes.

 ## Streaming-App Technology